ge-king/macaulay-plotter-py/README.md

 # macaulay-plotter-py
 A Python program that plots the shear force graph and the bending moment of an equation given in Macaulay's notation.
-This script uses the amazing `sympy` library, a library for symbolic mathematics and physics.
+This script uses the `sympy` library, a library for symbolic mathematics and physics.

 ## Prerequsuites
 Requires `sympy`, which can be installed with `pip install sympy`.